Frequently Asked Questions

 Applications for admission into a program in the Psychology department are self-managed application.
 A self-managed application means that you (the applicant) are responsible for ensuring that all required application materials have been received by the admissions office.
 The admissions office does not notify you if pieces of the application are missing.

-When you submit an application form to the Graduate School of Arts and Sciences, a file is created for you in our online system.
+When you submit an application form to the Graduate School of the Morrissey College of Arts and Sciences, a file is created for you in our online system.
 If we receive materials separately from your application, we hold these materials in a pending area that will link to your application once it is received.
 We encourage you to submit all of your materials together, but if you must submit them separately, please include your name, department, and social security number on all forms.

 Once admission decisions have been made, you will receive written notification via the U.S. Postal Service.
 No admission decision information will be given out over the phone, fax, or internet.

 The Psychology department does not accept students for entry in the spring semester.
 Applications are due December 15 for the following fall semester.
 Students may, however, apply for non-degree seeking "special student" status any time.